Skip to Content

 SBP Circular No. 10 of 2026 — April 14, 2026

-The State Bank of Pakistan officially authorised commercial banks to open and maintain accounts for PVARA-licensed Virtual Asset Service Providers.
+The State Bank of Pakistan authorised commercial banks to open and maintain accounts for PVARA-licensed Virtual Asset Service Providers.
 This is a landmark development — previously, banking access was one of the biggest operational barriers for crypto companies in Pakistan.
 See our Tax & Banking services for support with bank account facilitation.

 10